South Durham and Lancashire Union Railway: Amalgamation

-In 1859 a company had been formed to link the Newcastle & Carlisle Railway with the S&DR via the Derwent Valley; by 1860 this had grown into the Newcastle, Derwent & Weardale Railway, which now bypassed the S&DR and linked with the SD&LUR, and the North British and London & North Western (LNWR) railways were providing two thirds of the capital.
+In 1859 a company had been formed to link the Newcastle and Carlisle Railway with the S&DR via the Derwent Valley; by 1860 this had grown into the Newcastle, Derwent and Weardale Railway, which now bypassed the S&DR and linked with the SD&LUR, and the North British and the London and North Western (LNWR) railways were providing two thirds of the capital.
 The LNWR proposed to build warehouses in Hartlepool and buy shares in the West Hartlepool Railway.
 The North Eastern Railway (NER), formed in 1854 by amalgamation, at the time was the largest railway company in the country and controlled the East Coast Main Line from Knottingley, south of York, through Darlington to Berwick-upon-Tweed.
 When they approached the S&DR with a proposal to merge, the S&DR deciding they preferred a merger with the NER than eventually become part of the LNWR, entered negotiations.
-Opposed by the NER, the Newcastle, Derwent & Weardale Railway bill was approved by the House of Commons in 1861, although the line was eventually rejected by the House of Lords.
-The SD&LUR and EVR merged with the S&DR on 30 June 1862, and the S&DR and North Eastern Railway merged on 13 July 1863.
+Opposed by the NER, the Newcastle, Derwent and Weardale Railway bill was approved by the House of Commons in 1861, although the line was eventually rejected by the House of Lords.
+The SD&LUR and EVR merged with the S&DR by the Stockton and Darlington Railway (Amalgamation) Act 1862 (25 & 26 Vict. c. cvi) on 30 June 1862, and the S&DR and North Eastern Railway merged on 13 July 1863.